WerthPADOH/DHI-trial/README.md

 - Only add files that are human-readable.
 Difference tracking doesn't make much sense otherwise.
 If you want to upload a data set, then use a text version (CSV, fixed-width, etc.).
 - Try to keep the files small.
 Large data files are rarely edited directly, so it's better to simply back them up than version.
 - Forking is your friend, and not that hard.
+- Please try out every feature you can (except "Delete repository") and let the rest of us know how it goes.

+## Collaboration

+Since this is just a trial repository, the Issues section can also be used as a discussion forum.
+The more we use it, the less often we need to set up face-to-face meetings.

 ## Git